mkvasnicka/stargate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of stargate is to simplify production of formatted tables that hold regression analysis results from several models side-by-side.
+The goal of **stargate** package is to simplify production of formatted tables that hold regression analysis results from several models side-by-side.

+For many years, we have used **stargazer** package for this purpose.
+**stargazer** is great and every applied econometrician has to be thankful to Marek Hlaváč for kindly providing it.
+However, this package is implemented as one monolithic function, which has two drawbacks:

+1. It is very difficult for an user to implement a method for an estimated object not covered in **stargazer**.
+2. It has too many complex parameters.
+A set of lightweight manipulation function joined with pipes (in the tidyverse style) seems preferable.

+This package is an attempt to rewrite **stargazer** in this fashion.
+To pay homage to the original package, it is named similarly: **stargate**.

 ## Installation